Originally published in the Winter 2020 issue of American Fitness Magazine.

 Increase in Sedentary Behaviors

-Physical activity and outdoor play used to be built into the daily lives of children.
+Physical activity, outdoor play, and plenty of running, used to be built into the daily lives of children.
 Today, however, the trend of earlier exposure to sedentary behaviors is on the rise.
 Although programming for an upsurge in youth physical activity is of great importance, inspiring a decrease in sedentary behaviors is equally crucial.
 Too much sedentary living has been shown to have detrimental effects on health, independent of physical activity level (Thivel, Chaput & Duclos 2018).
 So, even if children begin to comply with the recommended amount of physical activity per day, they will also need to decrease their sedentary time if they are to enjoy significant health improvements.